 The solution was a combined suspension and bascule bridge (also known as a drawbridge).
-Powered by hydraulics, bascules rise in order to allow boats to pass through.
+Powered by hydraulics, bascules rise to allow boats to pass through.
 Designed by architect Horace Jones and civil engineer John Wolfe Barry (a son of Charles Barry, one of the architects of the Houses of Parliament), Tower Bridge was completed in 1894.

 Construction & How the Bridge Works

-The original hydraulic operating mechanism was powered by steam, but in 1974 it was replaced by an electro-hydraulic system, using oil and electricity instead of water.
+The original hydraulic operating mechanism was powered by steam, but in 1974 was replaced by an electro-hydraulic system, using oil and electricity instead of water.

 Tower Bridge Today